MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

    the root folder of the project in input/projects/sourceCode.
 The resulting SBOMs will be placed in input/projects/SBOM and the model will continue as normal.
 If you wish to assess the software supply
     chain security quality of a docker image, place a text file with the name and tag of the image in input/projects/images.
+9. Select derived model to use: `npm, npm-trimmed, docker, docker-trimmed`
-9. The resulting directory structure should look like this:
+10. The resulting directory structure should look like this:
 ```
 ├── $WORKDIR
 │   ├── input